faa2025/ai-security-camera-object-detection/README.md

   ## Libraries
   - Clone at the root level of the project: Pretrained models library (https://github.com/tensorflow/models) & install the Object Detection API accroding to the instructions at https://www.tensorflow.org/hub/tutorials/tf2_object_detection#visualization_tools
-  - Run `pip install requirements.txt` in the virtual environment.
+  - Run `pip install -r requirements.txt` in the virtual environment.

   ## Technical requirements and recommendations:
   - Windows 10 or higher